rossetti/RossettiArenaBook/docs/06-Chapter6.md

 thinking about when the desired condition will change and using an entity to send a signal at that time.

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">In my opinion, modelers that use the scan for condition option are ill-informed.
+In my opinion, modelers that use the scan for condition option are ill-informed.
 You can always replace a scan for condition HOLD module with the wait and signal option if you can identify where the condition changes.
 This is *always* more efficient.
 The only time that I would use a the scan for condition option is if there were many (more than 5) locations in the model where the condition could change.
 Do not fall in love with the scan for condition option.
 If you *know* what you are doing, you almost never need to use the scan for condition option and using the scan for condition option almost always indicates that you do not know what you are doing!

-</div>\EndKnitrBlock{rmdnote}
+\EndKnitrBlock{rmdnote}

 ### Redoing the M/M/1 Model with HOLD/SIGNAL {#ch6:sub:sec:mm1HoldSignal}